svanderburg/php-sbcrud/README.md

 In the above example we create a `Pager` object with the following properties:

-* It uses a database connection: `$dbh`
+* It needs to work with a data collection.
+In this particular example, we use a database connection handler: `$dbh`, but it can be any kind of object.
 * The second parameter refers to the `$pageSize`: the maximum amount of records to be displayed on a single page.
 In the above example, that number is: `20`
 * The last parameter: `$queryNumOfBookPages` refers to a function that determines the amount of pages.
 It the above example, that number is derived from the amount of books stored in the database.
+The parameters of the callback function: `$dbh` and `$pageSize` refer to the parameters that were passed to the `Pager` constructor.
 * It is also possible to configure the labels and the name of the request parameter (which defaults to `page`).
 These parameters are not shown in the example.